andyatkinson/blog/_posts/2019-07-26-web-application-performance-caching-scaling-overview.md

 #### Database Replicas and Sharding

 Consider relocating particular tables to separate databases to reduce contention.
-If the maximum number of connections are being exceeded, a replica could with its own connection pool could help.
+If the maximum number of connections are being exceeded, a replica with its own connection pool could help.
 Some gems that might help would be [db-charmer](https://github.com/kovyrin/db-charmer) or [ar-octopus](https://github.com/thiagopradi/octopus).

 With replication, all write queries could be sent to one database, and read queries from another.